ember-learn/cli-guides/guides/advanced-use/stylesheets.md

 #### CSS Preprocessors

-To use one of the following preprocessors, all you need to do is install the appropriate NPM module.
+To use one of the following preprocessors, all you need to do is install the appropriate npm module.
 The respective files will be picked up and processed automatically.

 #### LESS

-To enable [LESS](http://lesscss.org/), you'll need to add [ember-cli-less](https://github.com/gdub22/ember-cli-less) to your NPM modules.
+To enable [LESS](http://lesscss.org/), you'll need to add [ember-cli-less](https://github.com/gdub22/ember-cli-less) to your npm modules.

 ```bash
 ember install ember-cli-less